 “Orlando boasts some of the most beloved vacation destinations in the world, and International Drive is ground zero when it comes to hot spots.” – USA Today

-Known affectionately as Orlando’s “Main Street,” world-famous International Drive is an immensely popular, 11-mile stretch of family-friendly eateries, specialty shops, trendy nightlife and eclectic tourist attractions, including amusement parks, offbeat museums and science centers, thrill rides, aquariums, indoor skydiving, helicopter tours, celebrity wax attractions, water parks, chocolate factories, video arcades, virtual reality centers, escape rooms and even the largest observation wheel on the East Coast.
+Looking for a guide on things to do in Orlando on International Drive?
+Known affectionately as Orlando’s “Main Street,” world-famous International Drive is an immensely popular, 11-mile stretch of family-friendly eateries, the best Orlando breweries, specialty shops, trendy nightlife and eclectic tourist attractions, including amusement parks, offbeat museums and science centers, thrill rides, aquariums, indoor skydiving, helicopter tours, celebrity wax attractions, water parks, chocolate factories, video arcades, virtual reality centers, escape rooms and even the largest observation wheel on the East Coast.
 Many I-Drive attractions are centered around immense entertainment, dining and shopping complexes such as ICON Park and Pointe Orlando.
-Take an insider’s tour of International Drive and then make plans to explore everything this bustling Orlando tourist district has to offer!
+If you're looking for the top things to do in Orlando, take an insider’s tour of International Drive and then make plans to explore everything this bustling Orlando tourist district has to offer!

 I-Drive Amusement Parks & Thrill Rides

 With everything from kid-friendly attractions to high-flying thrill rides, International Drive has something for everyone.
 Here are some of the most popular Orlando thrill rides and amusement parks located on I-Drive: